kling001/hello-world/README.md

 - check risk factors code
 - repeat order flow methods on the overall dataset
 - investigate event-based model w/ HD
+- make a list of tradeable positions
+- set targets for the coming fiscal year

+w/ Rice cookie monster
+- make a list of research topics
+- spur order flow overall dataset

+w/ HD
+- check event-based and laurix state of the state